Sachin13579/Sachin13579/README.md

 ## About Me
 <img align='right' src="https://media.giphy.com/media/M9gbBd9nbDrOTu1Mqx/giphy.gif" width="230">
-<b>Motivated and efficient Full-stack web developer</b> with a history of education in BBA and an interest in coding.
+<b>Motivated and efficient Full-stack web developer</b> with a history of education in B.Sc(Mathematics) and an interest in coding.
 Working with MERN stack and programming languages like JavaScript catalyzed my curiosity for web development.
 I have worked in collaborative environments demonstrating my coding and interpersonal skills to meet deadlines.
 Looking forward for some interesting and challenging opportunities.

-- 🔭 I’m currently working on Backend Development
+- 🔭 I’m currently working on React
 - 🌱 I’m currently learning MERN
 - 👯 I’m looking to collaborate on Linkedin
 - 🤔 I’m looking for help with developing AI skills..